codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ### Migration from PostgreSQL 9 to PostgreSQL 13
 PostgreSQL version 9.6 came out of support, so Codefresh migrates to version 13 since **1.0.205** release. <br />
 This section describe built-in default postgresql subchart migration.
-If your Codefresh On-Prem installation uses [external Postgres database]({{site.baseurl}}/docs/administration/codefresh-on-prem/#configuring-an-external-postgres-database), you can skip this section. <br />
+If your Codefresh On-Prem installation uses an [external Postgres database]({{site.baseurl}}/docs/administration/codefresh-on-prem/#configuring-an-external-postgres-database) AND its up-to-date version 13.x, you can skip this section. <br />
-Before the upgrade, follow the procedure below to migrate to a newer version of PostgreSQL successfully without any data loss. <br />
+Before the upgrade, follow the procedure below to migrate to a newer version of PostgreSQL successfully. <br />

 #### Prerequisites
 * The kubectl and postgresql-client tools are available.
-* An instance of Codefres running in Kubernetes.
+* An instance of Codefresh running in Kubernetes.

 #### Procedure
-0. (Not recommended) You can omit Postgresql migration by specifying old imageTag in kcfi `config.yaml`:
+>**Note!** <br /> (Not recommended) You can omit Postgresql migration by specifying old `postgresql.imageTag` in kcfi `config.yaml`:
 ```yaml
 postgresql:
   imageTag: 9.6.2
 ```

 1. Port-forward Postgresql service:
 ```shell
 kubectl port-forward svc/cf-postgresql -n codefresh 5432:5432  &